About Melber

 The Melber Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Graves County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Melber, Kentucky residents are available through the local police department and authorized providers in Graves County.
+Fingerprinting services for Melber, Kentucky residents are available through local police (where present) and authorized providers in Graves County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Graves County Sheriff's Office for scheduling and fees.

-Property records for Melber, Kentucky are maintained by the Graves Property Valuation Administrator's Office and the Graves County County Clerk.
+Property records for Melber, Kentucky are maintained by the Graves Property Valuation Administrator's Office and the Graves County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Graves County, including parcels in Melber.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Graves County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Graves County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Graves County offices at the county courthouse.
 The Graves County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Melber, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Graves County Clerk's office issues marriage licenses and maintains marriage records for Graves County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.